jdprichards/JDPRi/README.md

 ### My main programming languages are C++, Python and C# although I do know a bit of Java

-- 🔭 I’m currently working on a upsample program for MFR data exported from from NeuroMap (Delsys)
+- 🔭 I’m currently working on a upsample program for MFR data exported from NeuroMap (Delsys)

 - 🌱 I’m currently learning C#, C++, Python and am starting to dabble with HTML with my webpage